TMDStudios/StudyRoom/README.md

 [Game Room](https://github.com/TMDStudios/GameRoom 'Game Room') - A platform for educators to play games and/or review materials with their students

-[TMD Studios](https://tmdstudios.net 'TMD Studios') - A simple one-page website to showcase TMD Studios projects.
+[Indie Game Explorer](https://ige.up.railway.app 'Indie Game Explorer') - A simple one-page website to showcase indie games.